1890-1902

 1938 — Premiere of the opera Julietta in Prague.
 Composed a series of masterpieces, including Tre Ricercari and String Quartet No. 5.
 On the day of the Munich Agreement, he finished the Double Concerto for Two String Orchestras, Piano, and Timpani.

-1939 – Outbreak of WWII.
+1939 — Outbreak of World War II.
 Composed the Field Mass for Czech volunteers in France.

 1940-1950